The History of MaxFund.

 So did that solve the shelter problems for MaxFund?

 When Art Leisenring passed over 5 years later, his heir wasn’t willing to continue the arrangement on a long-term basis.
 After hearing all Nanci and Janet had to do to keep the animals in a safe home, Ahmed and Claudia Kafadar came forward offering $200,000 for a down payment on the building.
 Nanci Suro was able to convert that into a complete payment for the shelter.
 This could easily be amplified into a story in itself.

-Dr. Suro with his medical care of the animals and opening MaxFund Wellness Clinic; he has continued to care for MaxFund animals and offering the public a low-cost clinic to care for their animals.
-He is still the consultant for the clinic.
-He received a second chance of life in November 2008; he received a kidney transplant from a gal named Hillary Rettig.
+Dr. Suro with his medical care of the animals and opening MaxFund Wellness Clinic; he continued to care for MaxFund animals and offering the public a low-cost clinic to care for their animals.
+He received a second chance of life in November 2008; he received a kidney transplant from Hillary Rettig.
 Hillary said she gave because Bill and Nanci had given so much to the animals and she herself is an animal advocate.

 Nanci’s life has been MaxFund.
 This is her heart and her passion; she worked for 15 years without compensation for the love of the animals.
-She did whatever it took to make MaxFund grow to where it is today.
-She still writes grants and is involved with MaxFund.
-She says she will always do whatever is needed to help save the animals.
+She did whatever it took to make MaxFund grow.

 What is the future of MaxFund?